 Register your interest in becoming a Board member

 The South Australian Government is keen to ensure that the best candidates are recruited for its Boards and Committees, and that the right balance of skills and experience, gender and cultural diversity is available to meet the challenges that the government has set for the Public Sector.

-If you would like to serve on a government board, you can register your expression of interest in two ways:
+If you would like to serve on a government board, please register your expression of interest.